TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

 ---

-# CEP v2 Core Portal Deployment Checklist
+# Lifecycle Procedures Checklist

-**TODO: SANITIZE THESE DOCUMENTS OF ANY SENSITIVE CREDENTIALS!!!!
+**TODO: SANITIZE THESE DOCUMENTS OF ANY SPECIFIC CREDENTIALS.
 ENSURE THIS IS SAFE FOR PUBLIC CONSUMPTION.**

 _Example.
 Replace all instances of `wma_prtl` with `ACI-WMA Portal TACC Service Account`._
 _Do the same for all credentials and internal URLs/IPs/Resources._